- This post contains affiliate links. Read more here.

 This 57-inch-tall cat tree and condo comes equipped with three tempting dangly toys to capture your cat’s attention—plus sturdy sisal-wrapped scratching posts to let them blow off some steam.
 This is a one-stop solution to your cat’s housing and playtime needs.
 Just add catnip!Shop on Chewy

 Sprinkle this preservative- and pesticide-free organic catnip on a toy and watch your kitty perk right up!
 Grown in the U.S., purchase a single long-lasting cup or up to 10 cups in bulk.Shop on Amazon

 Last, but oh-so-not-least, the One Fast Cat wheel may be just the thing to help your restless kitty blow off some steam.
 We took One Fast Cat for a spin recently and concluded that it’s well worth the investment if you have a smart, highly energetic cat.
-And if your cat is easily motivated by treats or toys, they can be using the wheel in one or two training sessions.
+And if your cat is easily motivated by treats or toys, they can be using the wheel after just one or two training sessions.
 The wheel assembles easily, and the One Fast Cat support team is on hand if you run into any technical problems.Shop One Fast Cat

-- The Best Cat Toys According to a Few, Hyperactive, Playful Cats
+- The Best Cat Toys According to a Few Hyperactive, Playful Cats

 - 7 Clever Puzzle Toys to Challenge Your Savvy Feline